containers/podlet/README.md

 UserNS=auto
 ```

-Global podman options are added to the `GlobalArgs=` quadlet option.
+Global Podman options are added to the `GlobalArgs=` Quadlet option.

 ### Compose